lacygoill/vim9asm/README.md

 Vim9 comes with a builtin `:disassemble` command which displays the low-level instructions generated for a compiled function.
 This output cannot be searched, is not syntax highlighted, and does not provide information regarding the meaning of each instruction.

 This package provides a custom `:Disassemble` command whose purpose is to display the output of the builtin `:disassemble` command in a new window.
 The code is syntax highlighted, and folded to let you focus on the instructions for a given line of Vim9 script.
-A hint can be displayed for the instruction name under the cursor.
+Hints can be displayed for the instructions; either via a dynamic popup window for the instruction name under the cursor, or via virtual texts for all the instructions at once.

 ![demo](https://user-images.githubusercontent.com/8505073/114791103-2c56da00-9d86-11eb-9439-5c48834544ce.gif)